 higher Power Levels, you might think that the game is

 becoming harder.
 That's very perceptive of you.
 Schools of small sharks, up to five at a time, will dart

 from both sides of the screen, and jellyfish

 can show up in greater numbers, too.
 There are also the

 rare incidents of rays swimming twice the normal

-10. If you want to get to level 6, it's another 15,
+10. For Power Level 6, it's another 15,

-So you've hit Jaws!
+You've hit Jaws!
 Time to dance,

-boat.
+sail boat.
 Press B or A, depending on which side Jaws is

-ship, you'll be thrown into the water and the final
+sail boat, you will be thrown into the water and the final

 fight will begin.